UCL/research-computing-with-cpp/04cpp3/templates.md

 - `T` is the template parameter, and the `typename` keyword tells us that `T` must denote a type.
 (You can equivalently use the `class` keyword.)
 - We can then use `T` like any other type inside the body of the class definition.
 - Additional template parameters can appear in the angle brackets in a comma separated list e.g. `template<typename T1, typename T2>`.
 - Template parameters do not have to be `typename`.
 You can also have a template parameter that is an `int`, or a `bool`, or any other type.
 These can be used to define special versions of classes with separate implementations when provided with particular values.
-For example we might have `template<int maxSize>` to define different classes depending on whether the maximum size of data it wlil accept.
-This kind of template parameter is much less common.
+For example we might have `template<int maxSize>` to define different classes depending on the maximum size of data it will accept.
+This kind of template parameter is less common.

 ## Template Classes and Inheritance